vrlearninglab/NOLAI-dashboard/README.md

 Research prototype, developed alongside the Unity client as part of the NOLAI project.
 Development and data collection have concluded; this repository is published as-is for reference and reproducibility.

+## Partner

+The project was funded by NOLAI and build in collaboration with Radboud University

 ## License

 Apache License 2.0 — see [LICENSE](LICENSE) for details.